-Our credit repair services offer a quick solution to identity theft.
-But before you utilize this powerful tool make sure the unidentified accounts on your report are not just a case of a less threatening file merger error.
+Filing an identity theft report can provide quick results.
+But before you deploy this tool make sure the unidentified accounts on your report are not a case of a less threatening file merger error.

 Identity Theft and the Fair Credit Reporting Act

-Identity theft, on the other hand, is much more serious and requires a swift and decisive credit repair response.
-The Fair Credit Reporting Act (Section 605B) requires that the credit bureaus block the reporting of all accounts that you have indicated are the result of identity theft, and they must do so within four business days of getting your request.
+Identity theft, on the other hand, is much more serious and requires a swift and decisive response.
+The Fair Credit Reporting Act: Section 605B requires that the credit bureaus block the reporting of all accounts that you have indicated are the result of identity theft, and they must do so within four business days of getting your request.
 The procedure is exacting, but effective.
 Just follow the instructions.

 Step by Step Credit Repair Solution

-To block fraudulent information from reporting on your credit report you must provide and Identity Theft, or Police Report, clear proof of your identity, identification of all suspect accounts on your report, and a statement that the accounts in question are not yours and are not the result of any transaction made by you.
+To block fraudulent information from reporting on your credit report you must provide an Identity Theft or Police Report, proof of your identity, identification of suspect accounts, and a statement that the accounts in question are not yours and are not the result of any transaction made by you.
 We also suggest that you get this statement notarized.
-If you are in our credit repair program and feel that you have been a victim of identity theft, please let us know and we will guide you through the credit repair solution in the most efficient manner.
+If you are in our credit repair program and feel you have been a victim of identity theft, please let us know and we will guide you through the process in the most efficient manner.

-It should also be noted that the use of this credit repair solution is serious business.
-The disputed accounts will be investigates and criminal charges may be filed.
-So think before acting and under no circumstances should this be used except in the case of fraudulent use of your identity.
+It should also be noted that reporting identity theft is serious business.
+The disputed accounts will be investigated and criminal charges may be filed.
+So think before acting, and under no circumstances should this be used except in the case of fraudulent use of your identity.